bajamircea/bajamircea.github.io/_posts/2015-10-04-pi-gertduino-start.markdown

 categories: embedded raspberrypi
 ---

-Initial setup steps for a GertDuino board with an existing Raspbery Pi 2 system, and solve the Raspbery Pi reboot problem.
+Initial setup steps for a GertDuino board with an existing Raspberry Pi 2 system, and solve the Raspbery Pi reboot problem.